A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: Problem formulation and background

-It is clear that the concepts of localization error for properly detected targets, missed and false targets are relevant to sets of trajectories and they can be quantified by the GOSPA cost at each time step \cite{rahmathullah2016Generalized}.
-However, it is not sufficient to use the sum of GOSPA costs across time as a metric.
-We also need to take the temporal dimension of the trajectories into account, which poses the major challenge of track switches \cite{garcia2014bayesian, blom2008tracking, crouse2011developing}.
-Below, we provide two examples to illustrate the need of penalizing track switches.
+Even though the concepts of localization error for properly detected targets, missed and false targets are relevant to sets of trajectories, it is not sufficient to use the sum of GOSPA costs across time as a cost function.
+We also need to take the temporal dimension of the trajectories into account, which leads to the difficult problem of penalizing track switches \cite{garcia2014bayesian, blom2008tracking, crouse2011developing}.
+In traditional MTT performance evaluation methods, track switches are usually counted \cite{Colegrove96, Colegrove06}, so our objective is to design a metric with this property.
+Below, we provide two examples to illustrate this.

 Consider the examples in Figures~\ref{fig:eg1a} and~\ref{fig:eg1c}.
-We argue that the estimate in Figure~\ref{fig:eg1a} is better than the one in Figure~\ref{fig:eg1c} as the latter has estimated the trajectory in two parts.
+We argue that the estimate in Figure~\ref{fig:eg1a} is better than the one in Figure~\ref{fig:eg1c} as the latter has estimated the trajectory in two parts, and, as $\Delta\rightarrow0$, $\bY$ and $\bX$ become identical in Figure~\ref{fig:eg1a} but not in Figure~\ref{fig:eg1c}.
 However, the sum of GOSPA costs across time yields the same localization error for both estimates.
-The problem is that the localization cost does not consider how trajectories are connected across time, which prevents it from penalizing $\bY$ for splitting tracks.
+The problem is that the localization cost does not consider how trajectories are connected across time, which prevents it from penalizing $\bY$ for splitting tracks in Figure~\ref{fig:eg1c}.

 Now, consider the examples in Figure~\ref{fig:eqcompnorm}.
-Assuming $\delta \gg c$, where $\delta$ is the distance indicated in the figure, and $\Delta \ll c$, we argue that the estimate $\bY$ in Figure~\ref{fig:egcompnorm_b} is better than the estimate $\bY$ in Figure~\ref{fig:egcompnorm_a}.
-Both estimates provide the same localization costs at all time steps.
+Assuming $\delta \gg c$, where $\delta$ is the distance indicated in the figure, and $\Delta \ll c$, from a point of view of counting the number of track switches, we argue that the estimate $\bY$ in Figure~\ref{fig:egcompnorm_b} is better than the estimate $\bY$ in Figure~\ref{fig:egcompnorm_a}.
+The reason is that both estimates provide the same localization costs at all time steps.
 However, in Figure~\ref{fig:egcompnorm_a}, both $X_{1}$ and $X_{2}$ change association of estimates across time while, in Figure~\ref{fig:egcompnorm_b}, only $X_{2}$ changes association.

-There are other desirable properties, besides the above, that the metric should have.
-First, in each of these examples we have discussed, if we create a new scenario that repeats both $\bX$ and $\bY$ in isolated places of the space at the same or different time window, both the switching cost and the localization cost should scale accordingly with the repetition.
-Second, if we flip the time axis, move all trajectories ahead or delay them in time, or move the trajectories in space without changing the distances between them, the costs should remain the same.
-For example, assuming $\delta \gg c$ and $\Delta \ll c$, the cost in Figure~\ref{fig:eg1d} should be double the cost in Figure~\ref{fig:eg1c}.
+Nevertheless, in some applications, it may be more important to penalise the track fragmentation in Figure~\ref{fig:egcompnorm_b} more than the double track switch in Figure~\ref{fig:egcompnorm_a}.